-The tables on pages 55 and 56 have been prepared on the basis of certain assumptions, including that: (a) the receivables prepay in full at the specified CPR during such Collection Period and neither we nor the servicer are required to purchase any receivables from the trust, (b) interest accrues on the Class A-1 Notes at 6.037%, the Class A-2 Notes at 6.04%, the Class A-3 Notes at 5.70%, and the Class A-4 Notes at 5.66%, (c) interest accrues on all notes (other than the Class A-1 Notes) based on a 360-day year consisting of twelve 30-day months and interest accrues on the Class A-1 Notes based on actual days elapsed during the period for which interest is payable and a 360-day year, (d) each payment on the receivables is made on the last day of each Collection Period, (e) distributions are made on the 15th day of each month, regardless of whether or not it is a business day, (beginning October 15, 2023) in respect of the notes in accordance with the description set forth under "Servicing Matters-Distributions," (f) the balance in the spread account on any day is equal to the required spread account balance, (g) the closing date occurs on September 27, 2023, (h) CNH Industrial Capital America LLC exercises its option to purchase the receivables on the earliest permitted payment date, (i) the Specified Discount Factor is 8.40%, (j) the aggregate Contract Value is \$1,077,908,042.97, (k) the Cutoff Date is August 31, 2023, (l) New Holland Credit is the Servicer and (m) the notes are issued in the initial principal amounts set forth on the cover page of this prospectus.
-The tables indicate the projected weighted average life of each class of offered notes and set forth the percent of the initial principal balance of each class of offered notes that is projected to be outstanding after each of the payment dates shown at various CPR percentages.
+The tables on pages 61 and 62 have been prepared on the basis of certain assumptions, including that: (a) the receivables prepay in full at the specified CPR during such Collection Period and neither we nor the servicer are required to purchase any receivables from the trust, (b) interest accrues on the Class A-1 Notes at 5.833%, the Class A-2a Notes at 5.79%, the Class A-2b Notes at 6.07641%, the Class A-3 Notes at 5.58%, and the Class A-4 Notes at 5.62%, (c) the principal amount of the Class A-2 notes is allocated to Class A-2a Notes in the amount of \$167,500,000 and to Class A-2b Notes in the amount of \$167,500,000, (d) interest accrues on all notes (other than the Class A-1 Notes and the Class A-2b Notes) based on a 360-day year consisting of twelve 30-day months and interest accrues on the Class A-1 Notes and the Class A-2b Notes based on a cual days elapsed during the period for which interest is payable and a 360-day year, (e) each payment on the receivables is made on the last day of each Collection Period, (f) distributions are made on the 15th day of each month, regardless of whether or not it is a business day, (beginning June 15, 2024) in respect of the notes in accordance with the description set forth under "Servicing Matters-Distributions," (g) the balance in the spread account on any day is equal to the required spread account balance, (h) the closing date occurs on May 20, 2024, (i) CNH Industrial Capital America LLC exercises its option to purchase the receivables on the earliest permitted payment date, (j) the Specified Discount Factor is 8.25%, (k) the aggregate Contract Value is \$932,286,724.73, (l) the Cutoff Date is April 30, 2024, (m) New Holland Credit is the Servicer and (n) the notes (other than the Class A-2a and the Class A-2b Notes) are issued in the initial principal amounts set forth the percent of the initial principal amounts set forth the percent of the initial principal balance of each class of offered notes that is projected to be outstanding after each of the payment dates shown at various CPR percentages.

 The information included in the following tables represents forward-looking statements and involves risks and uncertainties that could cause actual results to differ materially from those in the forward-looking statements.
-The actual characteristics and performance of the receivables will differ from the assumptions used in constructing the tables on pages 55 and 56.
+The actual characteristics and performance of the receivables will differ from the assumptions used in constructing the tables on pages 61 and 62.
 The assumptions used are hypothetical and have been provided only to give a general sense of how the principal cash flows might behave under varying prepayment scenarios.
-For example, it is highly unlikely that the receivables will prepay at a constant CPR until maturity or that all of the receivables will prepay at the same CPR.
+It is highly unlikely that the receivables will prepay at a constant CPR until maturity or that all of the receivables will prepay at the same CPR.
 Moreover, the diverse terms of receivables within the pool could produce slower or faster principal distributions than indicated in the tables at the various CPR specified.
 Any difference between those assumptions and the actual characteristics and performance of the receivables, or actual prepayment experience, will affect the percentages of initial balances outstanding over time and the weighted average lives of the offered notes.